 Corrosive chemicals can burn, irritate, or destructively attack living tissue.
 When inhaled or ingested, lung and stomach tissue are affected.
-Materials with corrosive properties can be either acidic (low pH) or basic (high pH).

 The corrosiveness is defined by contact with living tissue but acids and bases attack many other materials as well.

 Corrosive gases are readily absorbed into the body through skin contact and inhalation.